 Telephone: 0115 883 9508

-The contact details for the Greater Nottingham CCP & Mid Nottinghamshire CCGs’ Caldicott Guardian, who is the most senior person in the organisation responsible for patient confidentiality, are:
+The contact details for the Greater Nottingham CCP & Mid Nottinghamshire CCGs’ Caldicott Guardian, who is the most senior person in the organisation responsible for patient confidentiality, is:

 Elaine Moss, Chief Nurse & Director of Quality: firstname.lastname@example.org

 In accordance with the CCGs Raising Concerns (whistleblowing) Policy, Jon Towler, Lay Chair of the Governing body has taken responsibility of being the Freedom to Speak Up Guardian for the CCG.
 The Freedom to Speak Up Guardian supports the organisation in becoming a more open and transparent place to work, where all staff are actively encouraged and enabled to speak up safely.

 Jon Towler Lay Chair of the Governing Bodies

 Data Protection Officer

 NHS Greater Nottingham CCP & Mid Nottinghamshire CCGs